catlee/lwr/docs/arch.rst

 * Log streaming.
 It would be nice to be stream log files to developers.
 I think zmq would be great for this.

-* MOAR buckets!

-  * planner could list schedulers by bucket. auth'ed users could change the scheduling for their bucket

-  * events are per bucket

-  * files are per bucket

-* specify ZMQ message encoding

-* reaper
-  ttls
+* reaper, ttls for pending work

 * chaos monkey

 * timers (for generating events)

-* is merging in the scheduler the right thing to do? a scheduler has the context and knowledge for what types of jobs are mergable and not, and how many could be merged at once
+* is merging in the planner job the right thing to do? a planner job has the context and knowledge for what types of jobs are mergable and not, and how many could be merged at once

   buildbot currently merges at the time when jobs are assigned to slaves